elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

 The latest release of Calendar includes a fix for an issue with some all-day events displaying incorrectly, and we do a better job of getting calendar colors from online accounts.

 We've heard reports of some folks having issues with online accounts and Tasks and have narrowed it down to restrictions with app sandboxing.
 For now we've decided to ship Tasks as a traditional deb package by default to work around this issues while we work toward a more long-term solution.
+When updating be aware that Tasks will be removed from the dock and will need to be manually re-added.
+Apologies for the inconvenience!

 # Hardware Compatibility